buildpacks/spec/platform.md

 The `<platform>/env/` directory follows the same convention as [Environment Variable Modification Rules](https://github.com/buildpacks/spec/blob/main/buildpack.md#environment-variable-modification-rules).

 ##### Operator-Defined Variables
-Operator-provided environment varaiables MUST be supplied by the platform as files in the `CNB_BUILD_CONFIG_DIR` directory.
+Operator-provided environment varaiables MUST be supplied by the platform as files in the `<build-config>/env/` directory.

 Each file SHALL define a single environment variable, where the file name defines the key and the file contents define the value.

 Operator-defined environment variables MAY be modified by subsequent buildpacks before they are provided to a given buildpack.

-The platform MUST set operator-provided environment variables directly in the lifecycle execution environment.
+The platform SHOULD NOT set operator-provided environment variables directly in the lifecycle execution environment.

-The `CNB_BUILD_CONFIG_DIR` directory follows the same convention as [Environment Variable Modification Rules](https://github.com/buildpacks/spec/blob/main/buildpack.md#environment-variable-modification-rules).
+The `<build-config>/env/` directory follows the [Environment Variable Modification Rules](https://github.com/buildpacks/spec/blob/main/buildpack.md#environment-variable-modification-rules) outlined in the [Buildpack Interface Specification](buildpack.md), except for the modification behavior when no period-delimited suffix is provided; when no suffix is provided, the behavior is `default`.

 #### Launch Environment
 User-provided modifications to the process execution environment SHOULD be set directly in the lifecycle execution environment.